-This category of work involves network modelling and the planned installation of new assets or rearrangement of existing assets required to ensure REFCL operation is optimised.
+This category of work involves the planned installation of new assets or rearrangement of existing assets required to ensure REFCL operation is optimised.

 1.2 Background

 AusNet Services' network operates in a unique geographical location, which is exposed to extreme bushfire risk.
 These conditions warrant significant investment to mitigate the bushfire risk.